peteroupc/peteroupc.github.io/bernoulli.md

 <a id=expit__m____lambda___2_minus_1_or_tanh__m____lambda___2></a>
 #### expit(_m_ + _&lambda;_)\*2 &minus; 1 or tanh((_m_ + _&lambda;_)/2)

-In this algorithm, _m_ is an integer 0 or greater, and _&lambda;_ is the probability of heads of an input coin.
+In this algorithm, _m_ is an integer 0 or greater, and _&lambda;_ is the probability of heads of an input coin. (tanh is the hyperbolic tangent function.)

 - Do the following process repeatedly, until this algorithm returns a value:
     1. Run the algorithm for **exp(&minus;(_m_ + _&lambda;_)<sup>_k_</sup>)** with _k_=1 and _m_=_m_.
 Let _r_ be the result of that run.